 Things have gotten fast over the last ten years: fast information, fast media, fast production.
 And behind one of the most popular brands in the world, Uniqlo, is the parent firm Fast Retailing, and behind Fast Retailing’s success in growing their most popular brand is Markus Kiersztan, Creative Director and Founder of New York City-based MP Creative.

-With clients as diverse as Jil Sander, Aldo, Uniqlo and H&M, Markus has built a hybrid of an agency, bridging European sensibilities with American marketing muscle to help a broad range of fashion houses find their voice.
+With clients as diverse as Jil Sander, Aldo, Nike, Uniqlo and H&M, Markus has built a hybrid of an agency, bridging European sensibilities with American marketing muscle to help a broad range of fashion houses find their voice.
 The Impression sat with Markus to chat about how his magazine roots impacted his journey, building his agency, his Southeast Asia walkabout, and creative directing today.

 Markus, we’ve been fans for a long time and particularly of your H&M collaboration work and Uniqlo.
 Can you tell us how you got started in the industry?